Your Questions Answered

 + What should I expect in my first session?

-Your first session is an opportunity for us to get to know each other, for us to learn more about what is currently holding you back in life and what you might like to gain from attending therapy.
-We will start to develop a shared understanding about your difficulties and to decide together what the best therapeutic approach might be.
+Your first session is an opportunity for you and your psychologist to get to know each other, for us to learn more about what is currently holding you back in life and what you might like to gain from attending therapy.
+Together you will start to develop a shared understanding about your difficulties and decide together what the best therapeutic approach might be.
 You will leave with further information about what therapy might look and feel like.
-You may set goals at the end of this session, or goals may develop as the work continues in future sessions, either way you and I would work together, at a pace that suits you.
+You may set goals at the end of this session, or goals may develop as the work continues in future sessions, either way you and your therapist would work together, at a pace that suits you.

 + Do you offer sessions online?

-Yes, all online sessions are delivered via Zoom.
-You will be emailed a secure link to click on prior to each session.
-My experience is that clients have settled into online therapy quite easily and treatments have been extremely effective.
-Online therapy has been favoured by some individuals who, for various reasons have found this way of working more convenient for our busy working lives.
+Yes, all online sessions are delivered via our practice management system called Cliniko.
+You will be emailed an appointment confirmation each week, within which a secure link is included for you to click on prior to each session.
+Our experience is that clients settle well into online therapy and treatments are extremely effective.
+Online therapy continues to be favoured by many individuals who, for various reasons have found this way of working more convenient for our busy working lives.

 + What is your address for in-person appointments?